ReferenceType/StandardNetworkLibrary/README.md

 ## Features
 ### CoreLib features
 - The core library is well optimised for small and high traffic messages.
-- It emulates MQ systems and offers zero allocation with no extra byte copies.
+- Zero allocation with no extra byte copies.
 - Standard TCP and SSL Client/Server model, where under high load, byte sends are compacted to increase throughput.
-- Built in "Byte Message" Server/Client model (both TCP and SSL), implementing byte message protocol with 4 byte size header.
+- Byte Message Server/Client model (both TCP and SSL), implementing byte message protocol with 4 byte size header.
 Sending any size(up to 2GB) of byte[] or a segment, will reach the destination atomically without fragmentation.
 - Secure UDP Server/Client model with AES encyrption support.
 - Interfaces and abstractions for extention with few overrides.
 For maximum performance, see the extension methodology on Protobuf assembly.
 - Utility features such as Concurrent Aes encryptor-decryptor without allocation overhead with pooled memory streams.